Hive-Systems/pyfair/docs/generally.rst

 | 3          | 86  |
 +------------+-----+

-Step 2: Calculate LEF Using TDF and V
+Step 2: Calculate LEF Using TEF and V
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As you can likely see, we can use our 3 TEFs and 3 Vs and multiply them